the1lab/1lab/src/Cat/CartesianClosed/Free/Signature.lagda.md

 :::

 <details>
-<summary>We'll need an 'observational' equality on types, both to show
+<summary>We'll need an "observational" equality on types, both to show
 that the types of a given $\lambda$-signature are a [[set]], and later to show this also of further constructions on syntax.</summary>